dvdlsbn/fizzbuzz/README.md

 ## UPDATE

-- Main is not is not up to date, it contains the V1 version.
+- **Main is not is not up to date**, it contains the V1 version.
-- Check Fizzbuzz-count-with-coroutines-and-pager the new V.2 version implements coroutines and pager for more efficiency.
+- Check **Fizzbuzz-count-with-coroutines-and-pager** the new V.2 version implements coroutines and pager for more efficiency.

 ## Description